 Patients also can develop various extracolonic manifestations (previously termed Gardner syndrome), both benign and malignant.
 Benign manifestations include desmoid tumors, osteomas of the skull or mandible, sebaceous cysts, and adenomas in other parts of the GI tract.
 Patients are at increased risk of cancer in the duodenum (5 to 11%), pancreas (2%), thyroid (2%), brain (medulloblastoma in < 1%), and liver (hepatoblastoma in 0.7% of children < 5 yr).

-Children of parents with FAP should be screened for hepatoblastoma from birth to age 5 yr with annual serum alpha-fetoprotein levels and possibly liver ultrasound.
+Children of parents with FAP may be screened for hepatoblastoma from birth to age 5 yr with annual serum alpha-fetoprotein levels and possibly liver ultrasound.

 Colectomy should be done at the time of diagnosis.
 Total proctocolectomy, either with ileostomy or mucosal proctectomy and ileoanal pouch, eliminates the risk of colon and rectal cancer.
-If subtotal colectomy (removal of most of the colon, leaving the rectum) with ileorectal anastomosis is done, the rectal remnant must be inspected every 3 to 6 mo; new polyps must be excised or fulgurated.
-Aspirin or coxibs may inhibit new polyp formation.
+If subtotal colectomy (removal of most of the colon, leaving the rectum) with ileorectal anastomosis is done, the rectal remnant must be inspected frequently; new polyps must be excised or fulgurated.
+Coxibs may inhibit new polyp formation.
 If new ones appear too rapidly or prolifically to remove, excision of the rectum and permanent ileostomy are needed.

 After colectomy, patients should have upper endoscopic surveillance at periodic intervals.
 The 2015 American College of Gastroenterology's guidelines for genetic testing and management of hereditary GI cancer syndromes recommend doing upper endoscopy including duodenoscopy starting at age 25 to 30 yr and repeating surveillance every 6 mo to 4 yr depending on the stage of duodenal polyposis.
 Annual screening of the thyroid with ultrasound also is recommended.